-The speculum is placed into your vagina and opened slightly to view the cervix.
+A speculum is used to hold the cervix open so the doctor can view the area with the colposcope.
 A vinegar or iodine solution is swabbed onto the cervix and vagina.
 This solution makes abnormal tissue turn white so areas that need to be evaluated can be identified.
-If abnormal cells are found during a colposcopy, a biopsy may be done.
+Suspicious tissue from the highlighted area will be taken for biopsy.

 Cervical cancer.
 American Cancer Society

 http://www.cancer.org/acs/groups/cid/documents/webcontent/003094-pdf.pdf.
 Accessed November 16, 2015.